 Liquidity ratios measure a company’s ability to meet its short-term obligations.
 These ratios measure how quickly a company can generate enough cash to fund ongoing operations and meet current obligations.
 Cash on hand, lines of credit and daily cash flow all show liquidity.

 Profitability ratios measure how well a company uses it assets to generate profit.
-This can be based on its sales, assets or equity.
+One can base it on sales, assets or equity.
 The higher the ratio the more profitable to the company.
 Ratios may include gross profit margin, operating margin, net margin, return on assets, and return on equity.

 Market ratios measure the market’s perception of a company’s value relative to its peers and the market.
 Analysts often use benchmark data or obtain ratios for the industry group of the subject company.
 They then select a small group of peer companies within the industry that closely resemble each other in terms of business mix and size.

-We at Peak Business Valuation perform multiple financial analyses on a daily basis.
+We at Peak Business Valuation perform multiple financial statement analyses on a daily basis.
 A business valuation can help you understand more about your financials, receive benchmark comparisons and help you create goals to increase your profitability.
 We would love to help and are happy to answer any questions you may have.
-Please reach out via email or through a phone call.
+Please reach out by scheduling a free consultation.